Moldova profile - Media

 - From the section Europe

-The press divides along pro-government or opposition-leaning lines.
-Political parties publish their own titles.
-Moldovan editions of Russian papers are popular, but overall the reach and impact of the print media are low.
+The press divides along party political lines.
+Moldovan editions of Russian papers are popular, but the overall reach of the press is low.

-- Pro TV Chisinau - private; Moldovan outlet of Romania's Pro TV; Moldovan-language
+- Pro TV Chisinau - private; Moldovan outlet of Romania's Pro TV

 - Publika TV - private, news-based network

 - Jurnal TV - private, news and entertainment